sandiegopython/pythonsd.org/content/posts/2014-08-06_august_newsletter.md

 [San Diego Python monthly meetup][monthly-meetup] (meetup.com) <br />
 Our regular monthly meetup will be held at the Ansir Innovation Center on Thursday August 28.
 We are doing 5 minute lightning talks.
-There are talks lined up on PyCon 2015 and comparing Numba, LLVM and Julia.
-If you are interested in speaking, please contact us.
+There are two talks lined up on PyCon 2015 and comparing Numba, LLVM and Julia.
+If you are interested in speaking, please [contact us][contact-us].

 [monthly-meetup]: http://www.meetup.com/pythonsd/events/197325952/
+[contact-us]: mailto:sandiegopython@gmail.com

 [Intro to Python workshop][meetup-workshop] (meetup.com) <br />